Quantifying Feature Space Universality Across Large Language Models via Sparse Autoencoders: Noise of Non-Concept Feature Pairings

 We define "non-concept features" as features which are not modeling specific concepts that can be mapped well across models.
 Their highest activations are on new lines, spaces, punctuation, and EOS tokens.
 As such, they may introduce noise when computing similarity scores, as their removal appears to greatly improve similarity scores.
-We hypothesize that one reason they introduce noise is that these could be tokens that aren't specific to concepts, but multiple concepts; thus, they are mixing concept spaces up when matching is done.
+We hypothesize that one reason they introduce noise is that these could be tokens that aren't specific to concepts, but multiple concepts.
+More specifically, since tokens are context dependent to a model, as information propagates through layers, the activations at a token position can aggregate information about that position's neighbors.
+Therefore, it is possible that these features are not "noisy" features, but are capturing concepts which are not represented well purely by activation correlation based on highest activating positions, and thus they are not well matched via activation correlation.

 For instance, say feature $X$ from model $A$ fires highly on "!" in the sample “I am BOB!”, while feature $Y$ from model $B$ fires highly on "!" in the sample, “that cat ate!”

 A feature $X$ that activates on "!" in "BOB!" may be firing for names, while a feature $Y$ that activates on "!" in "ate!" may fire on food-related tokens.
 As such, features activating on non-concept features are not concept specific, and we could map a feature firing on names to a feature firing on food.
 We call these possibly "incoherent" mappings "non-concept mappings".
 By removing non-concept mappings, we show that SAEs reveal highly similar feature spaces.